dbist/workshops/nifi/templates/zabbix/README.md

 ### Second flow uses zabbix-sender Java API in conjunction with Groovy and Nifi's ExecuteScript processor to write data to Zabbix
 Groovy script requires paths to zabbix-sender.jar and fastjson.jar in the Modules section of the processor

+### to send data to Zabbix, it requires an item created with "Zabbix Agent (Active)" as type